When and why do horses need horseshoes?

 If a horse has thin soles and is prone to bruising or shows signs of discomfort in his feet and needs extra protection that shoes alone can’t provide, then pads may be the solution.
 Pads can be made of leather or plastic.
 The pad should always have packing or filler underneath it to prevent moisture or debris from getting between the pad and the hoof and causing discomfort or a ‘thrushy’ environment.

-When do you choose hot shoeing over cold shoeing?
+Horses: hot shoeing or cold shoeing?

 Heating steel or aluminum to a forging temperature makes the metal softer and easier to manipulate.
 It enables the farrier to use the horn of the anvil to match every radius on the horse’s foot and create a deliberate fit.
 When the metal is cold, it is harder, which makes it more difficult to shape, though not impossible.